 Individual therapy serves the purpose of discussing deep subject matter that an average conversation would never reveal.
 Intentionally intimate environments help make some patients more comfortable in sharing their experiences with mental health or anything else that might not even relate directly.
 The idea is to identify the cause and not the symptoms.
 This helps therapists identify ways in which they can help someone pursue a life of stability.

-The pursuit of a healthy way of living is challenging due in large part to the coping methods that those who are addicted have developed.
+The pursuit of a healthy way of living is challenging due in large part to the coping methods that individuals have developed.
 Coping mechanisms are a vital part of recovery.
 Individual therapy is a good way to help patients develop coping mechanisms that fit their unique mold.

 As far as frequency is concerned, it all depends on what is best for each case of mental illness; it can go from daily to monthly depending on whoever is involved and what their needs are.
-Each patient is assigned a therapist that they will spend all of their sessions.
+Each patient is assigned a therapist that he or she will spend all of their sessions with.
 This provides each patient with the amount of attention that fulfills their recovery needs.